The Intelligence Layer

 Reduced long-term UX debt risk

-Leadership alignment on the need for unified search
+Leadership aligned on the need for unified search

 Where it stalled